aarondewindt/ooc/README.md

  - test:            Contains python unittests to test different components of the program.

  - ooc:             Main program sources.
-The code in here load in the data, generate the lp code and process the results.
+The code in here loads in the data, generates the lp code and process the results.

  - assignment_code: This directory contains the input data and the main source file of the assignment.
 This file calls the code in ooc and